 Indication: Multiple Sclerosis

 Multiple sclerosis, or MS, is an autoimmune disease that affects the brain, spinal cord and optic nerve.
-In MS, myelin, the coating that protects the nerves, is attacked by immune cells and damaged.
-Thus, MS is considered an immune-mediated demyelinating disease of the central nervous system, or CNS.
-MS is a progressive disease, which, without effective treatment, leads to severe disability.
+In MS, myelin, the coating that protects the nerves, is attacked and damaged by the immune system.
+Thus, MS is considered an immune-mediated demyelinating disease of the central nervous system.
+MS affects approximately one million people in the United States, and more than 2.8 million people worldwide.
+The disease mainly affects young adults of prime working age, although MS can occur at any age.
+MS is at least two to three times more common in women than in men.

-Immunic is developing IMU-838 for the treatment of relapsing-remitting MS, or RRMS, the most common form of the disease.
-Approximately 85% of patients with MS are expected to develop RRMS, with some of these patients later developing other and more severe forms.
-RRMS is characterized by clearly defined attacks of new or increasing neurologic symptoms, followed by periods of remission, or partial or complete recovery.
+Relapsing-remitting MS, or RRMS, is the most common form of the disease.
+Approximately 85% of patients with MS are expected to develop RRMS, with some of these patients later developing more progressive forms of the disease.
+RRMS is characterized by clearly defined attacks of new or increasing neurologic symptoms.
+These relapses are followed by periods of remission, or partial or complete recovery.
 During remissions, all symptoms may disappear, or some symptoms may continue and become permanent.
-MS is a disease with unpredictable symptoms that can vary widely.
-Common early signs of MS include vision problems, tingling and numbness or other unspecific neurological symptoms.
-Diagnosis of MS is confirmed via blood tests and a spinal tap, in which a small sample of fluid is removed from the spinal cord.
-However, most important for diagnosis are characteristic CNS lesions found using magnetic resonance imaging, or MRI.
+MS is a progressive disease which, without effective treatment, leads to severe disability.

 Indication: Ulcerative Colitis

-Ulcerative colitis, or UC, is a chronic inflammatory disease characterized by diffuse inflammation of the mucosa of the colon and rectum.
+UC is a chronic inflammatory disease characterized by diffuse inflammation of the mucosa of the colon and rectum.
 The hallmark clinical symptoms of UC are diarrhea and bloody stool, and its clinical course is marked by exacerbations and remissions, which may occur spontaneously or in response to treatment changes or intercurrent illnesses.

-Indication: Crohn’s disease
+Indication: Crohn’s Disease

 Hallmark clinical symptoms of CD are chronic diarrhea and abdominal pain.
 However, the diagnosing physician needs to evaluate laboratory tests, endoscopy results, pathology findings and radiographic tests to arrive at a clinical diagnosis of CD.
 In general, it is the presence of chronic intestinal inflammation that leads to a diagnosis of CD.

-CD is most commonly diagnosed in late adolescence or early adulthood, but can manifest at any age.
-Recent estimates note that there are more than 600,000 patients affected by CD in the United States, as well as 1.1 million in Europe and more than 125,000 in Canada.
+CD is most commonly diagnosed in late adolescence or early adulthood, but it can manifest at any age.
+According to recent data and literature reviews on the incidence of CD, there are more than 600,000 patients affected by CD in the United States, as well as 1.1 million in Europe and more than 125,000 in Canada.
 CD is slightly more prevalent in women than in men.

 Indication: Primary Sclerosing Cholangitis